wssimms/gssquared/README.md

 It uses the SDL3 library for graphics, sound, and I/O. This is a video game-oriented library and suits an emulator well.
 And, it's cross-platform.

-To date, development has been Mac-only.
-The code base builds on a Mac M1.
+The code base builds and has been tested on:

-Eventually (hopefully, soon) I will build for Linux.
+    MacBook Pro M1
+    Mac Intel
+    Mac Mini M4
+    Ubuntu Linux 22.04 (x64 AMD)

 I am hoping I can get someone else to build on Windows. :-)

 # Building

 General Build Instructions:

 ## Build for Production

+Production builds are optimized for performance.

 ```
 cmake -DCMAKE_BUILD_TYPE=Release .